CONSENSUS AVG

 Should I trust Wall Street gold forecasts?

 Wall Street forecasts provide valuable information about institutional consensus, but they should not be treated as infallible predictions.
 When CDI exceeds 0.85 (as it does now), consensus is structurally fragile and vulnerable to cascade-driven reversals.
+Additionally, always check the forecast type: a "year-end target" is not the same as a "bull-case scenario" or a "calendar-year average."
 Use forecasts as one input among many, and pay attention to consensus fragility indicators (CDI, BSE) to assess structural risk.

 How often do major banks revise gold forecasts by $1,200?

 Rarely.
 Typical quarterly forecast revisions by major investment banks range from 5-10% ($250-$500 for gold around $5,000).
 J.P.
 Morgan's $1,200 (24%) upgrade is exceptional and signals either (1) a major fundamental reassessment or (2) an attempt to shift market consensus through a dramatic anchor revision.
-Such large revisions amplify cascade potential.
+Note that part of the apparent magnitude may reflect a change in forecast type (from quarterly average to year-end target).
+Such large revisions amplify cascade potential regardless of methodology.

 Research Integrity Block